build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

 2022-08-25T19:40:25.896Z        info    service/collector.go:128        Everything is ready.
 Begin running and processing data.
 ```

 Leave this collector running for now.

-Open the `run-microservice.sh` script and update its contents to this:
+3. Edit the file `run-microservice.sh`.

+Here is how the updated file should look like.

 ```bash
 #!/bin/bash